Nicolás Ardito Barletta: Election in May 1984

-The election was the country's first after 16 years of military rule, something that had been agreed to during US negotiations that led to the signing of the Panama Canal Treaty in 1977.
-Ardito Barletta was among the negotiators for Panama.
+The election was the country's first after 16 years of military rule, something that had been agreed upon during US negotiations that led to the signing of the Panama Canal Treaty in 1977, for which Barletta was among the negotiators for Panama.
 Arias's platform emphasized the need to reduce the influence of the military in Panamanian politics.
-Ardito Barletta's platform emphasized the reestablishment of democracy, economic development, and honest and efficient government.
+Barletta's platform emphasized the re-establishment of democracy, economic development, and honest and efficient government.

 The campaign proved to be bitterly contested, with both sides predicting victory.
-Arias and his backers claimed that Ardito Barletta was conducting the campaign unfairly.
+Arias and his backers claimed that Barletta was conducting the campaign unfairly.
 In addition, most of the media—television, radio stations, and newspapers—favored the government coalition.
 For example, only one of the country's five daily newspapers supported the ADO.
-During the election campaign, the United States government-financed National Endowment for Democracy and the American Institute for Free Labor Development provided around $20,000 in support of activists involved with Ardito Barletta's campaign.
-U.S. legislators Representative Hank Brown and Senator Edward Zorinsky, alongside Ambassador Everett Ellis Briggs opposed the intervention in the election by U.S. government-funded organizations.
+During the election campaign, the United States government-financed National Endowment for Democracy and the American Institute for Free Labor Development provided around $20,000 in support of activists involved with Barletta's campaign.
+U.S. legislators Representative Hank Brown and Senator Edward Zorinsky, alongside Ambassador Everett Ellis Briggs, opposed intervention in the election by U.S. government-funded organizations.

 Voting day on 6 May 1984 was peaceful, but violence led by Arias's supporters broke out the next day in front of the Legislative Palace, where the electoral board was meeting.
 One person was killed.
 The opposition charged that there was electoral misconduct and fraud.
 The candidates for congress on both sides challenged the vote count at the district level, delaying the final count.
 Meanwhile, both sides claimed victory.
 When the initial results showed Arias, who had the support of much of the opposition, on his way to a landslide victory, Manuel Noriega, the military strongman, halted the count.
 After brazenly manipulating the results, the government announced that Barletta had won by a slim margin of 1,713 votes.
 Independent estimates suggested that Arias would have won by as many as 50,000 votes had the election been conducted fairly.
 More than 60,000 votes were not included in the final count.
-On 16 May 1984, the district results were finally tallied by the Electoral Tribunal and Ardito Barletta was declared the winner by 1,713 votes, defeating Arias.
-The U.S. government was aware of this electoral manipulation, but chose not to comment on the manipulation and declared that Ardito Barletta's victory must be seen as an important forward step in Panama's transition to democracy.
-Noriega's rule became increasingly repressive, even as the U.S. government of Ronald Reagan began relying on him in its covert efforts to topple Nicaragua's democratically-elected Sandinista government.
-The U.S. accepted Barletta's election, and signaled a willingness to cooperate with him, despite recognizing the flaws in the election process.
+On 16 May 1984, the district results were finally tallied by the Electoral Tribunal and Barletta was declared the winner by 1,713 votes, defeating Arias.
+The U.S. government was aware of this electoral manipulation, but chose not to comment on the manipulation and declared that Barletta's victory must be seen as an important step forward in Panama's transition to democracy.
+Noriega's rule became increasingly repressive, even as the U.S. government of Ronald Reagan began relying on him in its covert efforts to topple Nicaragua's democratically elected Sandinista government.
+The U.S. accepted Barletta's election and signaled a willingness to cooperate with him, despite recognizing the flaws in the election process.